One Name, Many Voices

 2022

-Head of Cultural Commission & Artistic Director
+Head of Cultural Commission & Artistic Director — Opening & Closing Ceremonies, Mediterranean Games,

-Founder of CAP Culture
+Founder — CAP Culture

-Cultural consulting & training agency, Algiers
+Cultural consulting & training agency.

 2024